Monday, September 11, 2017

 The tower had an outer wall and gates back and front.the differences in greens in the grass show the patterns of where these defence walls were, and A terraced garden fish ponds and dove cote.
 All of these were food sources and this is why the water supply was so important.

-We climbed the hill to the side of the ruin and stood at the top. the places where the main gates and outer walls can still be seen from the top of the hill and where the terraced gardens were is quite clear.
+We climbed the hill to the side of the ruin and stood at the top.
+The places where the main gates and outer walls can still be seen from the top of the hill and where the terraced gardens were is quite clear.

 Finally we came down the hill...very carefully putting my feet down as I wished very much to avoid the cow pats......we stood at the entrance to the tower...and then I got to go inside.